turingschool/checks-for-understanding/module-4/backend/week_three.md

 8. Describe DNS.
 9. What does writing clean code mean to you?
 10. If you were building an application that models hotels, what classes would you need?
 What classes would be responsible for what functionality?
+Hint: think about what tables you would need in the database, how those records would relate to each other, and good OOP.